 SI.
 No. Key Audit Matter How the matter was addressed in our audit 1.
-Provision for impairment loss in accounts receivables.
-In view of significance of the matter, we applied the following audit procedures in respect of this area, among others to obtain sufficient appropriate audit evidence: The credit loss provision in respect of account receivables represent management's best estimate of the credit losses incurred on the receivables at the balance sheet Understand and assess the management's estimate and related policies used in the credit loss analysis.
-Obtained an understanding of and assessed the design, implementation and operating effectiveness of key controls relating to collection monitoring process, credit control process and estimation of expected credit losses.
-Reviewed the data flows from source date.
-We have considered provisioning for credit loss as a key audit matter because of the significance of balance of trade receivables to the balance sheet and because of the the calculation of credit loss provision is a complex area and requires management to make significant assumptions on customer payment behaviour and estimating the level and timing of expected future cash flows.
-Refer to Note systems to spreadsheet-based models to test their completeness and accuracy.
-For Expected Credit Loss (ECL) of trade receivables assessed on individual level by the management, examined on a test check basis, the objective evidence relating to the impairment of trade receivables and the key assumptions used in the estimate of the cash shortfalls and reviewed whether amounts have been recovered after the end of reporting period.
-For samples selected, circularized independent confirmations and where confirmations were not received, performed alternate testing procedures.
-This includes testing, on sample basis, subsequent collections for the outstanding receivables.
-Obtained debtors' credit information on sample basis to ascertain whether the classification of debtors is in compliance with the company's policy.
-Reviewed the management's ageing analysis based on days past due by examining the original documents (such No.11 to the Consolidated Financial statements. as invoices and bank deposit advices).
-Verified the calculation of ECL of each type of trade receivables according to the provision matrix.
+Provision for In view of significance of the matter, we impairment applied the following audit procedures in loss in accounts respect of this area, among others to obtain receivables. sufficient appropriate audit evidence: The credit loss Understand and assess the provision in management's estimate and related respect of account policies used in the credit loss analysis. receivables Obtained an understanding of and represent assessed the design, implementation management's and operating effectiveness o best estimate of key controls relating to collectior the credit losses monitoring process, credit contro incurred on the process and estimation of expected receivables at the credit losses. balance sheet Reviewed the data flows from source date. systems to spreadsheet-based model We have to test their completeness and accuracy considered • For Expected Credit Loss (ECL) of trade provisioning for receivables assessed on individua credit loss as a level by the management, examined key audit matter on a test check basis, the objective because of the evidence relating to the impairmen significance of of trade receivables and the key balance of trade assumptions used in the estimate of the receivables to the cash shortfalls and reviewed whethe balance sheet and amounts have been recovered after the because of the the calculation end of reporting period. of credit loss • For samples selected, circularized provision is a independent confirmations and complex area where confirmations were no and requires received, performed alternate testing management to procedures.
+This includes testing, or make significant sample basis, subsequent collection assumptions on for the outstanding receivables. customer payment Obtained debtors' credit information or behaviour and sample basis to ascertain whether the estimating the classification of debtors is in compliance level and timing of with the company's policy. expected future Reviewed the management's ageing cash flows. analysis based on days past due by Refer to Note examining the original documents (such No.11 to the as invoices and bank deposit advices).
+Consolidated Verified the calculation of ECL of each 1 statements.